ThomasForselius/bokning_react/README.md

 The most prominent way to see this 'seamless'/refreshless transition between pages is when using the menu and klicking the different links; the pages are loaded instantly without refreshing the page or menu.

+## Reusable Compontents

+Bokning makes use of reusable components when loading the list of booked dates.
+When the list has loaded, the page iterates through the list and displays a component for each booked day.
+The component 'BookingDetail' is rendered once for each booked day in the list, but with the correct corresponding information from each list item.

 # Testing

 Manual testing has been done with the following steps: